jasielmacedo/steam-microtransaction-api/README.md

+**Note: This repository is currently being updated, and a version with recent updates from steam will be available shortly.**

 # Steam Microtransaction Bridge API [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.gg/NF7Fuhr2FZ)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jasielmacedo/steam-microtransaction-api)

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/jasielmacedo/steam-microtransaction-api/tree/main)

-An intermediate api to handle steam microtransactions (In Game Purchases) using steam web services.
+An intermediate API to handle Steam microtransactions (In-Game Purchases) using Steam web services.

-You can use this repo to fork and host an API to be used with Unity, Unreal, Godot or any engine you want to develop a steam game.
+You can use this repo to fork and host an API to be used with Unity, Unreal, Godot, or any engine you want to develop a Steam game.

 ## READ BEFORE USE